Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/web/README.md

 If you want to create a wallpaper using the Wallpaper Engine editor, you should instead look at the [documentation for Scene wallpapers](/scene).
 :::

 Wallpaper Engine exposes its own interfaces that you can use to add additional features to your web-based wallpaper: User customization, audio visualizers, RGB effects for supported hardware, user-configurable FPS limits and more.
+Video files can also be part of your web-based wallpaper, though only **.webm**, **.ogg** and **.ogv** video files are supported.